 Today, I want to show you my new alphabet playdough mats from my store.
-But, because I get bored doing the same thing over and over again, I’m going to show you a BUNCH of ways to use them.
+But, because I get bored doing the same thing over and over again, I’m going to show you a BUNCH of ways to use them for fun letter activities.
 Your kids will not be bored with all of these ideas.

 Alphabet Playdough Mats in Full Color

 The alphabet mats come in both uppercase and lowercase letters.
 Laminate the mats and they can be used with playdough.
 If you want to make your own dough, check out my quick playdough recipe.